slawekradzyminski/awesome-testing.com/_posts/2018-08-25-on-being-multiskilled.md

 ### Accept different point of views

 In theory, we love to share and hear experiences of others during various technical conferences.
 In practice though, we often struggle to emphasize with others.
-I don’t know why, but I know few people who never say ‘I’m wrong’.
-For example, I’m writing those words knowing that I may make mistakes… and there is absolutely nothing wrong with that.
-This shouldn’t discourage you from reading further, because you still may benefit from this text on multiple fronts:
+I don't know why, but I know few people who never say 'I'm wrong'.
+For example, I'm writing those words knowing that I may make mistakes… and there is absolutely nothing wrong with that.
+This shouldn't discourage you from reading further, because you still may benefit from this text on multiple fronts:

 * you may realize that your knowledge starts to be obsolete
 * you may start to volunteer for new, challenging tasks